twitivity/twitivity/README.md

 >>> account_activity.subscribe()
 ```

-The registration will return json response
+The registration will return JSON response

 ```
 {